Apply to the College of Medicine – Click Here to Apply

 PA Early Assurance Track

-• If a student’s GPA falls below the requirement or they are not successful in their interview, they will lose their early assurance seat.
-However, a student can still apply at the end of their undergraduate program to the Physician Assistant (MS) program.
+Please Note: If a student’s GPA falls below the stated requirements or they are not successful in their interview, their Early Assurance seat will be forfeited.
+However, they may still apply to the Physician Assistant (MS) program through the standard admission process at the end of their undergraduate studies.

 Pre-PA Advisory Track